 As a local shelter or animal control facility, you might loan traps to the public in an attempt to accommodate public calls about wildlife conflicts and to let callers handle issues themselves.
-The Humane Society of the United States strongly discourages trap-loan programs because they not only amplify the consequences detailed above, but they significantly burden your facility.
+Humane World for Animals strongly discourages trap-loan programs because they not only amplify the consequences detailed above, but they significantly burden your facility.
 The staff and facility resources spent on this service and field response could otherwise be put toward providing information that solves people's wildlife problems for the long term.

-As a far better alternative, the HSUS encourages "information loan" programs where people who have wildlife conflicts are given information instead of a trap.
+As a far better alternative, we encourage "information loan" programs where people who have wildlife conflicts are given information instead of a trap.
 Only when the problem can't be resolved with self-help information should the caller be referred to someone who can intervene.
 The result of an "information loan" program is that nuisance wildlife complaints drop dramatically, the burden on animal control officers and shelter staff is greatly reduced, and people learn to resolve their problems in a more effective and humane manner.